aiexplorations/aiexplorations/README.md

 ### Hi there 👋

-I'm Rajesh and go by @aiexplorations here.

-I'm a data science professional, engineer, data science manager/leader with experience in building solutions for clients and in building data and ML centric products.
+Data science professional with experience in building solutions for clients and in building data and ML centric products.

-* 🔭 I'm deeply interested in building data science and machine learning applications.
+* 🔭 Building data science and machine learning applications.
-* 🌱 I'm constantly learning stuff.
-These days, I'm learning more about sequence models, Apache Spark, graph neural networks and natural language processing
+* 🌱 Learning more about sequence models, Apache Spark, graph neural networks and natural language processing
-* 👯 I'm looking to collaborate on data science and statistical modeling projects and repos
+* 👯 Looking to collaborate on data science and statistical modeling projects and repos
-* 🤔 I'm usually looking for help with statically typed languages and working with larger code bases, and with
+* 🤔 Usually looking for help with statically typed languages and working with larger code bases, and with
 * 💬 Ask me about:
   - Significance testing
   - Supervised machine learning